LISTEN TO THIS BLOG AS A PODCAST:

 17. You might make fake friends.

-20. You might not enjoy running a giveaway.
+20. You may not actually enjoy running a competition.

 When all is said and done, competitions do require an investment of time, sometimes money, effort and brain space – and they’re not for everyone.